 UHC Medicare Advantage

 Medicare Advantage policies are offered by UnitedHealthcare through AARP.
 This means that although UHC is offering the policy, the Medicare Advantage plan is actually being underwritten by AARP.
-Some Medicare Advantage policies you can purchase include:
+Some Medicare policies you can purchase include:

 - Medicare Advantage (Part C)